lateralblast/guige/README.md

 - Support for nightly build images etc
 - Script cleanup and more flexibility
-- Support architechtures other than x86_64
-- Support for 20.04 (at the moment LVM based installs are working ZFS is not)
+- Full support for 20.04 (at the moment LVM based installs are working ZFS is not)
 - Support for modified squashfs being copied to install ISO

 Thanks